tudelft-iv/UniBEV/README.md

 + 2024.05.30: updated the core codes and components
 + 2024.06.22: updated the config files, pre-trained weights for the main results
 + 2024.06.22: upload the Singularity image and recipe

-## TODO List
-+ upload the pre-trained weights for the ablation studies
++ 2024.06.26: upload the pre-trained weights for the ablation study
-+ upload inference configuration files
++ 2024.06.26: update the inference configuration files for both multi-modal and uni-modal input

 ## Methods
 ![UniBEV](/assets/unibev.png)